-Planning a B2B or EDI integration is one of the most important systems to help your business.
+Planning a B2B / EDI integration is one of the most important set of systems to help your business.
 The better you research options, and plan, the more value your company will get from the EDI, and data automation.

 Kiichiro Toyoda, founder of Toyota Motors, strongly believed in a philosophy where “ideal conditions for making things are created when machines, facilities, and people work together to add value without generating any waste.”

 This is as true for subscription-based integration services as it is for robotic automotive lines.